 Tiny houses get lumped in with trailers, RVs, and mobile homes, but there’s actually different criteria that sets tiny houses apart from them.
 For one, tiny houses don’t have to have wheels.
 People opt for wheeled models for the dual purposes of facilitating travel and moving, plus making local ordinances concerning minimum square footage for new homes difficult to enforce.
 Tiny houses have a more intricate building process that calls for higher-quality materials and stronger insulation than what mobile homes and RVs offer.
 The latter is designed for frequent long-haul travel while tiny houses aren’t meant to be moved as often even though they can be transported in a similar fashion.

-Tiny houses on foundations have more in common with single-family homes than mobile homes except for typical square footage and the fact that they’re usually built to the owner’s specs instead of whatever the builder wants.
+Tiny houses or Jamie Buys Houses on foundations have more in common with single-family homes than mobile homes except for typical square footage and the fact that they’re usually built to the owner’s specs instead of whatever the builder wants.
 Some tiny house owners want little cottages in the woods while others opt for mini versions of those sleek and ultra-modern condos that have neon exteriors.
 This one looks like a Nintendo controller!

 Press A to open the door on the right?